 January 11, 2017.
 It has long been a dream of mine to enjoy a European Christmas with my family.
 In fact, I often find it hard to fully revel in the privilege of living overseas when my friends and family can’t share the experience with me.
 Since this may be our last winter in Norway, and because the past several months have been quite rough personally, Matthew and I decided to splurge and spend all of our frequent flyer miles to bring my mom, sister, and niece to Oslo.
 Nothing like a family Christmas to hold the blues at bay.

 August 14, 2016.
-Since I’ve written about Ullevålseter in winter and spring, I thought I’d take some time to praise its summer splendors.
-(Every season brings surprises.)
+Since I’ve written about Ullevålseter in winter and spring, I thought I’d take some time to praise its summer splendors — because every season brings surprises.
 The trek to this old-farmstead-now-hiker’s-haven is one of our favorite jaunts.
-Not only because of the gorgeous forests, wetlands, and pastures we pass through along the way, but also because we always start at Frognerseteren, an incredibly picturesque and yummy restaurant that offers a heart-stopping view of the Oslo fjord.
+Not only because of the gorgeous forests, wetlands, and pastures we pass through along the way, but also because we always start our jaunt from the front porch of the picturesque Frognerseteren Restaurant, which offers a heart-stopping view of the Oslo fjord (and some yummy trail food if you haven’t stocked up beforehand).
 Continue reading Ullevålseter Summer Hike

 December 27, 2015.
 The holiday promised to be a rather quiet affair this year, with both of us being sickies on the mend.
 Not to mention that all the Norwegians have been wearing long faces because the lack of snow this winter has meant no skiing, no sledding, and very little Julestemning (Christmas atmosphere).
 “Global warming is ruining Norway,” is the constant refrain.
 And I have to say, Matthew and I felt inclined to join the locals in their depression, as we moped towards a Christmas Eve that measured a balmy 50º F. Felt more like Florida that Scandinavia.
 Continue reading A Quiet Christmas